The Actor's Headhsot - A Necessary Investment for Your Success

 COLOR!
 COLOR!
 COLOR!
 With the advent of digital photography and digital printing services, COLOR actor headshot print reproductions have become relatively inexpensive.
 There was a time when all actor headshots were shot and reproduced in B&W only.
 It was cheap to do!
 Reproductions were done using a master print and the repros wer made from a large negative of that print.

 Today, everything is computerized and COLOR headshots are now considered industry standard; it is also what is expected by casting agents.
 While B&W Actor Headshots are still used by some theater professionals, it is no longer the case with feature film and television work.
 However, if you want your headshot done in B&W for personal or special professional reasons, we will provide you with the best!
 Otherwise, go with COLOR reproductions of your headshot.
+If for some reason you need B&W, talk to us about wardrobe colors.
+Certain color combinations do not create good contrast in B&W.

 Should my headshot be done in a studio or outdoors?